AGILESCIENCE/Agilepy/docs/source/quickstart/main.rst

 Agilepy is an open-source Python package developed at `INAF/OAS Bologna <https://www.oas.inaf.it>`_  to analyse AGILE/GRID data built on top of the command-line version of the AGILE/GRID Science Tools.

 The main purpose of the package is to provide an easy to use high-level Python interface to analyse AGILE/GRID data by simplifying the configuration of the tasks and ensuring straightforward access to the data.
-The current features are the generation and display of sky maps and light curves, the access to gamma-ray sources catalogues, the analysis to perform spectral model and position fitting including the background evaluation, the aperture photometry analysis, and the wavelet analysis.
-In addition, Agilepy provides an engineering interface to analyse the time evolution of the AGILE off-axis viewing angle for a chosen sky region, comparing them with Fermi/LAT off-axis evolution.
+The current features are the generation and display of sky maps and light curves, the access to gamma-ray sources catalogues, the analysis to perform spectral model and position fitting including the background evaluation, the aperture photometry analysis, the bayesian blocks analysis and the wavelet analysis.
+In addition, Agilepy provides a visibiliy interface to analyse the time evolution of the AGILE off-axis viewing angle for a chosen sky region, comparing them with Fermi/LAT off-axis evolution.
+The analysis of the AGILE Scientific Ratemeters is also possible.

-Agilepy is similar to Fermipy (https://fermipy.readthedocs.io/)  and gammapy  (https://docs.gammapy.org/) tools, providing a common way to analyse gamma-ray data.
+Agilepy is similar to `Fermipy <https://fermipy.readthedocs.io/>`_ and `gammapy <https://docs.gammapy.org/>`_ tools, providing a common way to analyse gamma-ray data.

-Agilepy provides the last version of the available Science Tools (BUILD25), the H0025 instrument response functions (IRFs), and the latest version of the diffuse Galactic emission model.
+Agilepy provides the last version of the available Science Tools (BUILD26), the H0025 instrument response functions (IRFs), and the latest version of the diffuse Galactic emission model.

-Agilepy (and its dependencies) can be easily installed using Anaconda (https://www.anaconda.com/).
+Agilepy (and its dependencies) can be easily installed using `Docker <https://docs.docker.com/get-docker/>`_.

 .. note:: **AGILE DATASET DOWNLOAD**:
           Now it possible to download all the public AGILE dataset stored on SSDC datacenter through a REST Api.